tacitcoast/Ozon-new-skills/README.md

-# My training in Ozone new skills
+# My training in Ozon new skills

 Python 18+ Course